 - your symptoms do not get better after 7 days

 Hereford Medical Group patients can now submit health queries 24 hours a day, seven days a week via Online Consult.
 It's easy to use and provides an alternative option to phoning the surgery.
-You can complete an online form detailing your symptoms which a member of our clinical team will review within two working days (please remember we are not open after 6pm, weekends and bank holidays).
+You can complete an online form detailing your symptoms which a member of our team will review within one working day (please remember we are not open after 6pm, weekends and bank holidays).
 Click here for information on a wide range of health queries and the online form.

 Community Link Worker (Social Prescriber)

 Leanne has joined the HMG team as a Community Link Worker (Social Prescriber).
 Leanne can help and advise patients with issues such as loneliness, isolation, getting more active, improving lifestyle, finding out what is happening in patient’s local area, managing their daily tasks, returning to or accessing work, finding care or looking after someone, financial problems , bereavement, making changes to patients’ lives that will improve health and wellbeing.

 If you are eligible for a flu vaccine, and have not had one yet, please contact the surgery to book your vaccination.

 The injected flu vaccine is offered free of charge on the NHS to people who are at risk.